 Development Environment

 In the context of automation initiatives for the Dutch government, the development environment is often overlooked.
-Nevertheless, it plays a pivotal role in the success of any project, particularly those utilizing Ansible.
+Nevertheless, it plays a pivotal role in the success of any project, particularly those utilizing Ansible Automation Platform.
 The adoption of a local development environment, equipped with native virtualization capabilities, offers numerous benefits in contrast to relying on data center-based infrastructure, where VMs are created and managed by external teams.

 2. Isolation and Security: Leveraging local virtualization technologies such as LXD and VirtualBox ensures a secure and isolated environment for Ansible development.
 This isolation minimizes conflicts with other software components and maintains control over the testing environment.